Technical Article

 • Use closed-loop tension control with feedback sensors

-• Apply taper tension control for diameter variation
+• Apply taper tension control to compensate for diameter variation

-• Avoid pure constant-torque operation in sensitive applications
+• Avoid pure constant-torque operation in tension-sensitive applications

-Proper control logic is more effective than increasing brake size.
+In most cases, improving control logic delivers better results than simply increasing brake size.

 2. Select Brakes and Clutches with Excellent Low-Speed Stability